diningphil/HomeAutomation/README.md

 ## TODO
 0. (I'm lazy) provide an image of the JSON data exchange schema for this application
+1. (Really lazy) Add locking on the "data.txt" file
-1. Provide extensibility
+2. Provide extensibility
+3. Add error handling
-2. Improve front-end graphics
+4. Improve front-end graphics